Introduction

 Be Patient

 Playing against tight players can sometimes lead to slower-paced games.
-You need to be patient and wait for good opportunities to present themselves rather than forcing action.
+You must be patient and wait for opportunities to present themselves rather than force action.

 Mind Your Bet Sizing